pauloddr/articles/fighting-game-in-javascript.md

 * Enforcers
 * Rogues

-Each faction has 4 characters.
-One character stands out from each faction, and the three together are the main protagonists of the game: one Artist, one Enforcer, and one Rogue.
+Each faction has 4 characters and 1 boss (non-playable, initially).

+One non-boss character stands out from each faction.
+The three of them form the game's team of protagonists:

-Each faction has a mid-boss.
-They won't be playable, initially.
+* one Artist (a student);
+* one Enforcer (a police officer);
+* and one Rogue (a cage fighter).

 There will be a final boss, not belonging to any faction.